encodingx/binary/README.md

 a la `encoding/json` and `encoding/xml`.

 ## Binary Message and File Formats
+Messsage and file formats speecify how bits are arranged to encode information.
+Control over individual bits or groups of smaller than a byte is often required to put together and take apart these binary structures.

 ### Message Formats
 Example taken from [RFC 791](https://datatracker.ietf.org/doc/html/rfc791#section-3.1) defining the Internet Protocol:

 ```
     0                   1                   2                   3
     0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1